ludovic-m/training-terraform/README.md

 A few things to note :

-- The hostname must contain only alphanumerical characters.
+- The hostname will be identical to the vm name.
 - The login of the VM cannot be **admin**

 ### Replicate Virtual Machines